nicholasatyahadi/Time-Series-Dataset-Extrapolation/README.md

 <img width="300" alt="sumdiffsun" src="https://user-images.githubusercontent.com/53423050/91026652-412f0380-e625-11ea-9fdd-02772f92fd10.png">

 This time, it's not as impressive as the income example.
 Why?
-First, we can definitely see that the extrapolated values doesn't carry the decreasing trend in the values and is stationary[2].
+First, we can definitely see that the extrapolated values doesn't carry the decreasing trend in the values and is stationary.
 Morever, since the extrapolated values are daily observations and the values are stationary, the standard deviation of the observations decreases, causing the percentage difference of -20%.
 These findings told us immediately that linear seasonal regression may not be the perfect fit for the dataset.

 ### Multivariate Dataset
 For our last example, we're going to use the New Delhi Climate training dataset, which can be acquired here: